 The Church is represented directly in the House of Commons by the Second Church Estates Commissioner, who is also an MP with what may be conflicting duties towards constituents.
 This individual is appointed by the "Crown" on the advice of the Prime Minister.
 Only members of the Church of England are eligible to hold the position and when appointed she or he becomes an ex-officio member of the church's General Synod.
 The Commissioner is responsible for answering the questions of MPs about the state church.
 And, in the words of that church, "steers Church of England legislation through the House of Commons".

 The Funding of the Faithful

 The global equities portfolio made a 32.9 per cent return for the Church in 2016.
-Thirty-two per cent of the money in the fund is invested in property, much more than similar funds.
+Thirty-two per cent of the money in the fund has at times been invested in property, much more than similar funds.
 The income pays for some pensions and missionary work, and is also used to support poorer dioceses.
 In 2016 the £231m it contributed paid for 15 per cent of these costs.